IamTechknow/HighwayVisualizer/README.md

 ## Attributions
   * The geodata for California's state highway system was used.
 It may be found [here](https://gisdata-caltrans.opendata.arcgis.com/datasets/77f2d7ba94e040a78bfbe36feb6279da_0).
   * Geodata for each state may be found [here](https://www.fhwa.dot.gov/policyinformation/hpms/shapefiles_2017.cfm).
+  * The JSDoc style guide used may be found [here](https://github.com/shri/JSDoc-Style-Guide).